oracle/oracle-r2dbc/README.md

 Providing values for these options would not be interoperable with `io.r2dbc.spi.ConnectionFactories` and `r2dbc-pool`.

+Normally, Oracle R2DBC will not retain references to `Option` values after `ConnectionFactories.create(ConnectionFactoryOptions)` returns.
+However, if the value of at least one `Option` is provided by a `Supplier` or `Publisher`, then Oracle R2DBC will retain a reference to all `Option` values until the `ConnectionFactory.create()` `Publisher` emits a `Connection` or error.
+This is important to keep in mind when `Option` values may be mutated.
+In particular, a password may only be cleared from memory after the `create()` `Publisher` emits a `Connection` or error.

 #### Configuring an Oracle Net Descriptor
 The `oracle.r2dbc.OracleR2dbcOptions.DESCRIPTOR` option may be used to configure